Eight-story affordable senior housing in Capitol Hill

 Built in 1967, Ya Po Ah Terrace is a modernist concrete and glass structure.

-60 total units, forty of which will be Permanent Supportive Housing.
+Affordable housing complex totaling 60 units, forty of which are Permanent Supportive Housing.

 Affordable housing in Tacoma, WA with Mercy Housing NW.

 Gardner House is a transit-oriented, affordable housing community developed by Mercy Housing Northwest.

 Plymouth’s residents have experienced homelessness for anywhere from two to twenty years.
 Many are seniors; most struggle with disabilities.

 The six-story building provides medical supportive services and 177 apartments to formerly homeless individuals.

 90 apartment homes serve those transitioning from incarceration or homelessness.